Five Classic Christmas Movies features:

 The Capra-esque portrayal of a small post-war town is a nice touch, elevating the movie’s festive mood despite its murderous content.
 Meanwhile, the romantic subplot works quite well in counteracting the darkness.
 However, while exciting, the finale is also questionable; a strange tinsel wrapped noir package.

 READ MORE: BLAST OF SILENCE

 Director: John Ford

-The Western is rarely associated with Christmas.
-However, with 3 Godfathers, John Ford managed to dovetail Christmas with the heat of Arizona.
-In a story based on the 1913 novelette by Peter B. Kyne.
-The classic Three Wise Men of biblical storytelling, transplanted into the wild west.
-Here, three rustlers, Robert (John Wayne), William (Harry Carey Jr.) and Pedro (Pedro Armendáriz) flee into the desert after robbing a bank.
-Only to find themselves helping a woman in labour within a covered wagon.
-However, as the woman takes her final breath, she asks the men to protect her newborn boy and carry him to the safety of New Jerusalem.
+The Western is rarely associated with the Christmas sub-genre, but with 3 Godfathers, John Ford dovetails the classic Christmas tale with the heat of Arizona.
+The story is based on the 1913 novelette by Peter B. Kyne with the three wise men transplanted into the wild west.
+Here, three rustlers, Robert (John Wayne), William (Harry Carey Jr.) and Pedro (Pedro Armendáriz), flee into the desert after robbing a bank only to find themselves helping a woman in labour.
+However, when the woman dies, she asks the men to protect her newborn boy and carry him to the safety of New Jerusalem.